 Cover the beans with about 3 inches of water and add some salt and pepper…

 Now place the pot on a large burner and bring the mixture to a boil over high heat.

 Ta Da!!!
-Yep, Pioneer Brand, Peppered gravy mix….this is the secret ingredient that my evil twin shared with me…which is a first, since she wouldn’t even share her Fritos when we were kids.
-Anyway, you don’t have to add this to make the beans great, but it just adds to the already great flavor, and makes them more creamy.
+Yep, Pioneer Brand, Peppered gravy mix….this is the secret ingredient that adds even more flavor but most importantly, creaminess to the beans.
+The beans are still great without it, but I like the extra creaminess.
 If you feel the need to add a litter liquid at the end, add a tiny bit of milk.

 - 1 large bag or 2 small bags dried navy beans

 - 2 ham shanks with bones, or one cottage ham

 - 1 large yellow onion, diced

 - 1 teaspoon salt

 - 1 teaspoon pepper